 The decoder is also a type of combinational logic circuit.
 The functioning of a decoder is opposite to that of the encoder.
 It is used to convert the coded inputs into original signals.
 The decoder is thus known as the component which is used to transform the coded signal back to the original signal.

-If there are 'n' number of input signals in a decoder then it will produce the '2n' number of outputs.
-Internal logic circuits are used to convert the coded signal to the original form.
+If there are an 'n' number of input signals in a decoder, it will produce the '2n' number of outputs. candidates can expect 1-2 questions in alternate years from this topic in the GATE question paper.
+Internal logic circuits convert the coded signal to the original form.